bzigterman/bzigterman.github.io/projects/weather.md

 - 58°
 - 56° dew point
-- Cloudy
+- Partly Cloudy
-- 94% humidity
+- 89% humidity
-- 5 mph wind
+- 6 mph wind
-- 78% cloud cover
+- 40% cloud cover
 - 31 AQI 🟩
-- 0.41 inches of rain expected in the next 72 hours
+- 0.02 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>